esgameco/novel-translate/README.md

 # novel-translate

-A python script that will scrape a site for raws, translate using an Azure api, then output to files.
+A python script that will scrape a site for raws, translate using AI, then output to files.

 ## Setup